 Will the talks be recorded?

-Yes, and we will announce the web link where you can watch and listen at any time convenient to you.
+Yes, and you can find a YouTube link to watch the recording – within 24 to 48 hours of the talk – on the same Web Talk page where you registered.
+You can watch and listen at any time convenient to you.
 If the speaker provides a PowerPoint to us, we will make that available as well.

 Will the talks be related to potential courses?

 Yes, some of the talks will occur right before the speaker is offering a course, and the talk will often relate to the course.
 We will provide information about the course at the end of the web talk.